 Larry Weeden is a veteran of Christian publishing, having previously worked for Moody Publishers, Christian Herald, Thomas Nelson, and Christianity Today’s Leadership Journal.
 He now serves as Editor in Chief, Book Publishing, at Focus on the Family.
 He has also written more than 20 books.

 Jon Hirst is the Chief Innovation Officer at SIL International.
 He has over 20 years of experience bringing global mission, innovation and communications together in service to the Kingdom.
-Early in his career, he was hired by One Hope to help launch one of the early interactive evangelistic websites for young people.
-Jon went on to start two companies focused on serving nonprofit organizations with innovation, strategy, content and technology solutions.
-Jon has been a part of start-ups in fundraising and digital publishing and, most recently, he was CEO for GMI (Global Mapping International).
+Early in his career, he helped develop one of the early interactive evangelistic websites for young people.
+Jon went on to help start two companies focused on serving nonprofit organizations with innovation, strategy, content and technology solutions.
+Jon is an author, marketer, publisher and, most recently, he was CEO for GMI (Global Mapping International), where he helped launch the first ministry infographic service.